Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 weekly.
 As per company policy, he has an individual repository on his local computer of the report.

-He is about to run the report, but notices he needs to tweak the code.
-His report is different this week.
+He is about to run the report when notices he needs to tweak the code.
+His report requirements changed this week.
 He makes his changes and runs the report.

 There are two possible endings for this last scenario.
 We'll take each in turn.